Red Hickey: NFL coaching career

-Despite having finished the 1948 NFL season as the team's second-leading receiver with 30 catches for 509 yards and seven touchdowns, Hickey retired and joined the Rams' coaching ranks on April 20, 1949 as wide receivers coach.
-He remained in that capacity with the team for six seasons until resigning on December 12, 1954 along with his fellow assistants.
-The departure was the end result of continued conflicts with head coach Hamp Pool.
+Despite having finished the 1948 NFL season as the team's second-leading receiver with 30 catches for 509 yards and seven touchdowns, Hickey retired and joined the Rams' coaching ranks on April 20, 1949, as ends coach.
+He remained in that capacity with the team for six seasons until resigning on December 12, 1954, along with his fellow assistants.
+The departure was the result of continued conflicts with head coach Hamp Pool.

 Just over two weeks after leaving the Rams, Hickey was hired as a 49ers assistant under new head coach Red Strader, but after the team struggled during the 1955 season, Strader was replaced in favor of former 49er quarterback Frankie Albert.
 Hickey stayed as an assistant during the three years Albert handled sideline duties for the team, and in 1957, helped quarterback Y. A. Tittle and wide receiver R.C.
 Owens develop what became known as the "Alley-Oop" pass.
 The play was designed to take advantage of Owens's phenomenal leaping abilities and proved to be a success.

 When Albert resigned following the 1958 season, citing the constant fan abuse heaped on not only him, but his family, Hickey was promoted to head coach on December 16 and received a three-year contract.

 During that first season, the 49ers put up a stiff challenge to the defending champion Baltimore Colts, managing a tie for the Western Conference lead with two games to play.
 However, on December 5, the Colts broke the deadlock with a 34–14 victory and went on to capture another NFL title.